 Think of proof points as overcoming objections in advance.
 Your prospects are taking a huge risk when they hire you.
 They’re placing their budgets, their objectives and their reputations in your hands.
 This is not something to take lightly!
 Use proof points to assuage their fears and concerns.

 Finally, remember that what you do today is not what you need to do tomorrow.
-Always be developing new services that will improve the client’s condition, and always be raising the height of your abilities.
+Always be considering new services that will improve the client’s condition, and always be raising the height of your abilities.

 More Expensive